hbb20/CountryCodePickerProject/README.md

     - Step 4: finally apply the type face on ccp ```` ccp.setTypeFace(typeFace); ```` OR ```` ccp.setTypeFace(typeFace,customStyle); ````

  ###12.
 Language support
-    - Library has list of countries in alphabetical order.
-It searches for country in same order.
-But preferred country/countries have higher priority than rest.
     - Supported languages: Arabic, Bengali, Chinese, English, French, German, Gujarati, Hindi, Japanese, Javanese, Portuguese, Russian, Spanish
     - More languages can be added in the future.
     - Language will be applied in country selection dialog.